• THURNE MOUTH OPEN REGATTA 2023 •

 4. 12.30 River Cruisers

-Lady Caroline Cup - split as required
+Lady Caroline Cup - split start as required

 5. 14.15 Yare and Bure One Design (2nd of 3 races, 2 to count)